LSSTDESC/chroma/results/MachineLearning.md

 You can mouseover the following plots to see the uncorrected versions.
 (Note that these plots are slightly different the ones on the previous page.
-They've been regenerated to use precisely the same galaxies as the corrected versions, i.e. they are the galaxies from the test set.)
+They've been regenerated to use precisely the same galaxies as the corrected versions, i.e. they use only the galaxies from the test set.)

 <img src="{{site.url}}/img/dRbar.corrected.LSST_r.png" width="650"
  onmouseover="this.src='{{site.url}}/img/dRbar.few.LSST_r.png'"